-Credit requirements are reduced by 24 based on previous foundation courses taken.
-In addition to the requirements for the regular 2-year program, the following are required for admission into the advanced 1-year program.
+Credit requirements are reduced by 23 based on previous foundation courses taken.
+In addition to the requirements for the regular two-year program, the following are required for admission into the advanced one-year program.

-- Bachelors degree in Social Work no more than 5 years old from a program accredited by the Council on Social Work Education.
-If an applicant has a degree older than 5 years, he/she must have one year of post-bachelor's human-service work experience for every year beyond the 5-year limit. - An overall undergraduate GPA of 3.2, and on graduate credits previously earned, a minimum GPA of 3.5 on at least 10 graduate credits. - An additional letter of reference from the applicant's field placement faculty liaison or field instructor or current human service job supervisor reflecting past satisfactory practice experience. - Admissions criteria may be refined and changed as necessary to improve the process and address accreditation issues.
+- Bachelors degree in Social Work no more than five years old from a program accredited by the Council on Social Work Education.
+If an applicant has a degree older than five years, he/she must have one year of post-bachelor's human-service work experience for every year beyond the five-year limit. - An overall undergraduate GPA of 3.2, and on graduate credits previously earned. - An additional letter of reference from the applicant's field placement faculty liaison or field instructor or current human service job supervisor reflecting past satisfactory practice experience.